- Now accepting applications for January 2022. Apply Here

-University Health Care has six state of the art CT scanners that include 128 slice Siemens scanners and the unique dual source scanning technology, the Siemens Definition.
+University of Utah Health has six state of the art CT scanners that include 128 slice Siemens scanners and the unique dual source scanning technology, the Siemens Definition.
 The latest in CT technology, the "FLASH" is installed at South Jordan, University Health Care's out-patient facility.
 A combination of superior radiologists, experienced CT technologists and the latest equipment creates an environment where current imaging and post-processing techniques are routinely performed.
 The program offers a combination of clinical and didactic educational experiences that will provide the student with the necessary knowledge and skills to become an entry-level CT technologist.
 Students will learn how to effectively image trauma patients, screen patients, answer difficult radiation protection questions, post process 3D images, assist in biopsies and complete routine exams.

 What is computed tomography?